MicrosoftDocs/win32/desktop-src/MDMSettingsProv/mdm-restrictionsuser.md

 - MDMSettingsProv.dll
 api_type:
 - DllExport
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MDM\_RestrictionsUser class

 Represents the configuration of restriction settings on the device for standard users.

 **Windows 8.1:** This class is supported beginning with Windows 8.1 Update.

 The following syntax is simplified from Managed Object Format (MOF) code and includes all of the inherited properties.